Foam Rolling Cellulite Before and After: Real Results or Hype?

 Does Foam Rolling Help Cellulite?
 Benefits Backed by Physio Research

-Many physiotherapists recommend foam rolling for muscle recovery, mobility, and circulation.
-These same mechanisms may also explain why some people notice improvements in cellulite appearance.
+Many physiotherapists recommend foam rolling for muscle recovery, mobility, and tissue quality.
+These same mechanisms help explain why some people notice cosmetic improvements in cellulite appearance.

 Fascia release and skin smoothing